chipsalliance/VeeRwolf/README.md

 #### RAM

-The SweRVolf core does not contain a memory controller but allocates the first 128MiB of the address for RAM that can be used by a target application and exposes an AXI bus to the wrapper.
+The VeeRwolf core does not contain a memory controller but allocates the first 128MiB of the address for RAM that can be used by a target application and exposes an AXI bus to the wrapper.

 #### Boot ROM

 The boot ROM contains a first-stage bootloader.
-After system reset, SweRV will start fetching its first instructions from this area.
+After system reset, VeeR will start fetching its first instructions from this area.

 To select a bootloader, set the `bootrom_file` parameter.
 See the [Booting](#booting) chapter for more information about available bootloaders.